Deleranax/tpm/README.md

 convention is to use a simple URL without any trailing `/`.

 > [!CAUTION]
-> TPM doesn't verify the unicity of the URL, which means that if the URLs `https://example.com/example` and
+> TPM does not enforce the unicity of the URL, which means that if the URLs `https://example.com/example` and
 > `https://example.example.com/` are considered as two different repositories even if they point to the same manifest.
 > Be careful to distribute it using the same URL format to all the users.